fhakorg/ecb_gif/readme.md

 # What does it do:
-Generates an animated GIF by encrypting an image, and capturing frames of the image ias it is being decrypted
+Generates an animated GIF by encrypting an image, and capturing frames of the image as it is being decrypted

 # Why:
 Demonstrates the fact that even if something is encrypted with AES, meaningful data can still be extracted